Moazoom/CW2024/README.md

 Overrode the updateLevelView() method  from LevelParent() to allow the class to show and hide the shield.

 ### LevelParent
 All collision logic moved to the CollisionHandler class.
-New logic added for tbe user continuously firing, as well as for the health pick-ups.
+New logic added for the user continuously firing, as well as for the health pick-ups.
 Changed when levelView is initialised to allow for elements to be added to root after the background has been added.
 Made updateLevelView() into an abstract method so that each level could manage its HUD separately.
 Also removed useless commented code.